igorkll/syslbuild/gnuboxmaker_readme.md

 * rpi_32 NOT SUPPORTED IN THE MOMENT
 * boot_sound only works on x86 at the moment
 * there are no standard overlays for the device tree for the orange pi zero 3 yet, but this does not prevent you from adding your own
+* when building some gnubox maker projects, I had a problem that all applications written in electron crashed on my computer, and only a reboot helped.
+I do not know what this is related to, but I assume that it is a matter of systemd-nspawn and mounting the host file systems inside the system being assembled.

 ## supported platforms
 * x86_64 (BIOS, UEFI)